dxiDavid/3-column-preview-card-challenge/README.md

 ## Overview

 This was a very simple and straight forward challenge to practice my layout skills.
 My confidence with flexbox is improving.
 I'm also proud of myself for how close I got to the design.
 Not that I chase absolute perfection, but I like to get as close I can.
+I also like the fact that I didn't have to have multiple classes for everything which saved me alot of time.

 ### The challenge